kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 You should also be actively running a Kinode ([live](../login.md) or [fake](./chapter_1.md#booting-a-fake-kinode-node)) such that you can quickly compile and test your code!
 Tight feedback loops when building: very important.

 ## Starting from Scratch

-If you want to hit the ground running, you can take the template code or the [chess tutorial](../chess_app/chess_engine.md) and start hacking away.
+If you want to hit the ground running by yourself, you can take the template code or the [chess tutorial](../chess_app/chess_engine.md) and start hacking away.
 Here, you'll start from scratch and learn about every line of boilerplate.
+Open `src/lib.rs`, clear its contents so it's empty, and code along!

 The last section explained packages, the package manifest, and metadata.
 Every package contains one or more processes, which are the actual Wasm programs that will run on a node.